We proudly offer the bios of our accomplished teachers.

 Daniel Marcus is the author of the novels Burn Rate and A Crack in Everything (Apodis Publishing), as well as the short story collection Binding Energy (Elastic Press) and e-book Echo Beach (Cherrylog Press).
 He has published short stories in both literary and genre magazines, including Witness, Asimov's, Realms of Fantasy, Science Fiction Age, ZYZZYVA, and Fantasy and Science Fiction, and his nonfiction has appeared in Wired, Boing-Boing, and the San Francisco Chronicle.
 He has taught at the U.C.
 Berkeley Extension and San Francisco's Writing Parlor.
 He holds a BA from Hampshire College and a PhD in Mechanical Engineering from UC Berkeley.

 David Rice is the author of the novel A Room in Dodge City (Alternating Current Press).
-He has worked as a screenwriter for filmmakers Simon Pummell and Douglas Blumeyer, and his short fiction has appeared in Black Clock, The Rumpus, Hobart, and the New Haven Review, among many others.
-His book reviews and essays have appeared in The Believer, The Los Angeles Review of Books, The Millions, and Salon.
-He has taught undergraduates at Harvard University, and young writers at Brownstone Tutors and Smith Street Workshop.
+His short fiction has appeared in Black Clock, The Rumpus, Hobart, and the New Haven Review, and his book reviews and essays have appeared in The Believer, The Los Angeles Review of Books, The Millions, and Salon.
+He has taught at Harvard University, Brownstone Tutors, and Smith Street Workshop.
 He holds a BA from Harvard University.

 is the author of novels The Stars Compel, The Stars Dispose, Vanishing Point (Tor Books) and Walkabout Woman.
 She has published short fiction in Isaac Asimov's Science Fiction Magazine, The Magazine of Fantasy and Science Fiction, OMNI Magazine, Strange Plasma, Room Magazineand various anthologies, including Conqueror Fantastic, Intersectionsand Full Spectrum2.
 She has taught at the Clarion Writers’ Workshop at Michigan State University and Western State Colorado University of Colorado.
 She holds a BFA from the California College of Arts and Crafts and an MFA in Popular Fiction from the University of Southern Maine/Stonecoast Creative Writing program.